navidrome/website/content/en/docs/Installation/build-from-source.md

 linkTitle: "Build from sources"
 date: 2016-01-05
 description: >
   Can't find a build for your platform?
+You can try to build it yourself
 ---

 {{% pageinfo %}}